 If the infant has torticollis, a physiotherapist may be needed to help stretch and strengthen the neck muscles.
 Torticollis can be a contributing factor to plagiocephaly as the tight neck muscles can pull the head into a position that is held for an extended period of time.

-Once an infant has been properly diagnosed by a physician, the Certified Orthotist will perform a thorough assessment to determine the best treatment.
+Once an infant has been properly diagnosed by a physician, the Certified Orthotist at our HeadShape Clinic will perform a thorough assessment to determine the best treatment.
 A family history, measurements and pictures are taken.

 Within two weeks, the family returns for the fitting of the helmet.
 At this visit, the helmet is trimmed and adjusted to fit the head and ensure that the areas that need space or contact are optimized.

 Follow up visits are scheduled at regular intervals (approximately every two weeks) until treatment is completed.
 At each follow up, the infant is measured, pictures are taken and the helmet is adjusted to ensure optimal fit.

 The helmet is worn up to 23 hours a day and is removed for bathing.
 Length of treatment can be a few months or longer and is determined by many factors including the age when treatment is started, how much time is spent in the helmet and how severe the asymmetry was at the beginning of treatment.